section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 When faced with the need to build elegant and responsive user interfaces/UI components, React is the go-to tool.
 React is preferred by Front End developers because it is Component-Based.

-React as a front-end library, integrates well with backend development libraries such as Node.js, Django, Java and Ruby.
+React as a frontend library integrates well with backend development libraries such as Node.js, Django, Java, and Ruby.
-React is fast, simple and scalable because data changes in your applications can be rendered without requiring to reload your application.
+React is fast, simple, and scalable because data changes in your applications can be rendered without requiring you to reload your application.

-Each part of your application in React, is built separately and reusably as a [Component](https://www.w3schools.com/react/react_components.asp) with the component-based feature.The components are then composed together to form complex user interfaces.
-Components give developers the liberty to split their UIs unto indipendent and reusable sections so as to engage each section in isolation.
+Each part of your application in React is built separately and reusably as a [Component](https://www.w3schools.com/react/react_components.asp) with the component-based feature.
+The components are then composed together to form complex user interfaces.
+In addition, components allow developers to split their UIs into independent and reusable sections to engage each section in isolation.

-Components in React can be written as Functions or Classes, all which accept defined inputs as [props](https://reactjs.org/docs/components-and-props.html) to determine what is rendered on the browsers.
+Components in React can be written as Functions or Classes, all of which accept defined inputs as [props](https://reactjs.org/docs/components-and-props.html) to determine what is rendered on the browsers.

-Basically, Buttons, Forms, Content areas, Navs, and Dialog sections are few of Frontend parts that can be defined in components.
+Buttons, Forms, Content areas, Navs, and Dialog sections are a few of the frontend parts defined in components.

-Now that we've seen what React and a Component is, lets have a look into styled-components.
+Now that we've seen what React and a Component is, let's have a look into styled-components.

-### What is Styled-components
+### What are Styled-components

 Styled-components is a library built for React and React Native developers.
 It allows you to use component-level styles in your applications.
 Styled-components leverage a mixture of JavaScript and CSS using a technique called CSS-in-JS.

-Styled-components is based on tagged template literals, meaning actual CSS code is written between backticks when styling your components.
+Styled-components are based on tagged template literals, meaning actual CSS code is written between backticks when styling your components.
 This gives developers the flexibility of reusing their CSS code from one project to another.
-With styled-components, there is no need of mapping your created components to external CSS styles.
+With styled-components, there is no need to map your created components to external CSS styles.

 ### Advantages of using Styled-components
 Below are some benefits of using styled-components:

-*•	Eliminates class name bugs*: styled-components provides unique class names for your styles, thus eliminating the problems with class names duplications, misspellings and overlaps.
+*•	Eliminates class name bugs*: styled-components provide unique class names for your styles, thus eliminating the problems with class names duplications, misspellings, and overlaps.

-*•	Easier management of CSS*: With every bit of styling tied to a specific component, it easier to know which CSS is applied.
+*•	Easier management of CSS*: With every bit of styling tied to a specific component, it is easier to know which CSS is applied.
 This makes it easy to delete unused component styles.

-*•	Simple and dynamic styling*: Through props and global themes supported in styled-components, styling is simple without having to manually manage dozens of classes.
+*•	Simple and dynamic styling*: Through props and global themes supported in styled-components, styling is simple without manually managing dozens of classes.

-*• Reproducible styles*: When you style with styled-components, you can import your styles into other project areas no matter how big or small your code base is.
+*• Reproducible styles*: When you style with styled-components, you can import your styles into other project areas no matter how big or small your codebase is.

-### Creating and styling a simple web-page using styled-components
+### Creating and styling a simple web page using styled-components

-In this section we will create a clone for the [disney+](https://www.disneyplus.com/) landing page and add CSS to its components using the styled-components.
+This section will create a clone for the [disney+](https://www.disneyplus.com/) landing page and add CSS to its components using the styled-components.

-First we need to create an app in React that will contain our landing page.
+First, we need to create an app in React that will contain our landing page.

 Within a folder of your choice, open the [Command prompt](https://www.thewindowsclub.com/how-to-open-command-prompt-from-right-click-menu) and type the following command: